Scheduler (18 min)

 - Regular holidays and absences - These are synced from Salesforce.

-- Custom - Choosing this option allows you to configure a Salesforce source that contains specific dates and times.
+- Custom - This option allows you to configure a Salesforce source containing specific dates and times.

 09 Form

-You can configure a form to capture the details the user provides, you can also choose to enable or disable the Confirmation messages and configure how they open.
+You can configure a form to capture the details the user provides.
+You can also choose to turn the Confirmation messages on or off and configure how they open.

-To configure the Form click on the Configure Form button.
-You start by choosing the Salesforce Source object and then choosing whether to Create or Update a record in Salesforce based on the information provided.
+To configure the Form, click on the Configure Form button.
+You start by choosing the Salesforce Source object and then, based on the information provided, choosing whether to create or update a record in Salesforce.
 For example, you can choose to create a contact.

 In the Mapping step, you can add columns to capture details that will be saved to your Salesforce to create the Contact record.
 This will automatically create a Salesforce Push action.

-Now that you have configured the contact details to be captured, we need to create a child push to automatically create an event.
+Now that you have configured the contact details to be captured, we need to create a child push to create an event automatically.

 In the Mapping tab, Titan will automatically map your contact field.
-For this example, we chose to configure a custom subject and we mapped the Salesforce fields to the corresponding project elements.
+For this example, we configured a custom subject and mapped the Salesforce fields to the corresponding project elements.

 Now that your Salesforce action has been configured, you can assign it to your On Submit button.